Table of Contents Show

 The smallest national park in Costa Rica, Manuel Antonio National Park, is known as the country’s “jewel” and is home to some of the country’s most breathtaking scenery.

 Located in a lush environment and surrounded by wildlife, you can go on hiking trails or relax at paradisiacal beaches in Manuel Antonio National Park.

 A natural paradise is created when the beach and the forest meet in one place.
-As a Protected Wilderness Area, Manuel Antonio National Park receives considerable domestic and international tourism.
+Manuel Antonio National Park receives considerable domestic and international tourism as a Protected Wilderness Area.

 Besides beaches, the Park also offers you a humid tropical forest where endangered species live together, a mangrove swamp, marine environments, islands, and a 14-hectare lagoon.

 188.8.131.52.
 Top Activities in Costa Rica’s Manuel Antonio

 Take a trip to Manuel Antonio National Park.
 When visiting Costa Rica, seeing wildlife is a must, and Manuel Antonio is the location to do it.
 Numerous birds, sloths, and monkeys live in the park.